-- 1. From Setup, enter Platform Encryption in the Quick Find box, then select Key Management. - 2.
+- From Setup, enter Platform Encryption in the Quick Find box, then select Key Management. - 2.
 Next to cache-only key you want to reactivate, click Activate.

-Available in: Enterprise, Performance, Unlimited, and Developer editions.
-Requires purchasing Salesforce Shield or Platform Encryption.
+Available in: Enterprise, Performance, Unlimited, and Developer Editions.
+Requires purchasing Salesforce Shield or Shield Platform Encryption, and the Cache-Only Key Service.